duongphuhiep/OrderService/src/OrderService.API/README.md

 ![debug exchange and queue](https://user-images.githubusercontent.com/1638594/127785037-e95dea18-e74e-4a82-bdf8-c47f569e6c0b.png)

-2) when you publish the request, you can ask the micro-service to publish the response to the `debug_exchange`:
+2) when you publish the request, you can ask our micro-service to publish the response to the `debug_exchange`:

 ```
 {